Our experts answered Most Frequently Asked Database Testing Interview Questions for Freshers and Experienced Candidates:

-Q #4: Can you test database manually, if yes; then how, explain with example?
+Q #4) Can you test the database manually, if yes, then how?
+Explain with example.

-Ans: It needs observing operation; observe the operations of front-end and its effect on the back-end database.
-While adding a record (XYZ) from the front-end to the back-end database, manually check the record has been affected on the back-end database or not.
-Similarly, it will work for delete, update,… etc.
+Answer: It needs observing operation behavior.
+Observe the operations of the front-end and its effect on the back-end database.
+While adding a record (XYZ) from the front-end to the back-end database, manually check that the record has been affected on the back-end database or not.
+Similarly, it will work for delete, update, etc.

-For Example: To keep record of students who are giving exam; enter the students detail from front-end system and manually check the effect of this addition on back-end database.
+For Example, To keep the record of students who are giving exam, enter the student’s detail from the front-end system and manually check the effect of this addition on the back-end database.

-Ans: The process of testing database procedures and triggers requires the knowledge of input parameters, output parameters, and EXEC statement.
+Answer: The process of testing database procedures and triggers requires the knowledge of input parameters, output parameters, and EXEC statements.
 EXEC statement is helpful in running the procedure and observing the behavior of the tables.

-- Once the desired project is opened, go to the View menu, click on the database schema, and then open the project folder from schema View menu
+- Once the desired project is opened, go to the View menu, click on the database schema, and then open the project folder from the Schema View menu.

-- To configure the project, the Project configuration dialog box appears to configure the test project settings.
-The process requires database connection and data generation plan.
-Database connection is for executing test result.
+- To configure the project, the Project Configuration dialog box appears to configure the test project settings.
+The process requires a database connection and data generation plan.
+The database connection is for executing the test result.

 - At last, configure the project and click on OK.

-Q #6: What do you mean by data-driven test?
+Q #6) What do you mean by data-driven tests?

-Ans: Data-driven testing is a term used in the testing process whereas test scripts while execution read test data and/or output values from data files (Data pools, Excel files, ADO objects, CSV files, ODBC sources) instead of reading the same hard-coded values each time.
+Answer: Data-driven testing is a term used in the testing process where test scripts while execution read test data and/or output values from data files (Data pools, Excel files, ADO objects, CSV files, ODBC sources) instead of reading the same hard-coded values each time.
 The test helps testers in checking the efficiency of the application in handling various inputs.

-Q #7: What is the database trigger, how to verify the trigger is fired or not and can you invoke trigger on demand?
+Q #7) What is the database trigger, how to verify the trigger is fired or not and can you invoke the trigger on demand?

-Ans: Database trigger: A trigger is basically a stored procedure used to maintain the integrity of the data present in the database, executes automatically to response to a certain event of a table/view in a database.
+Database trigger: A trigger is basically a stored procedure used to maintain the integrity of the data present in the database.
+It executes automatically to respond to a certain event of a table/view in a database.

-To verify, the trigger is fired or not; use the query of common audit log will display the trigger of the data table.
+To verify the trigger is fired or not; use the query of the common audit log will display the trigger of the data table.

-Triggers can’t be invoked on demand, it invoked when table displays an action (insert, delete & update) defined on that particular table.
+Triggers can’t be invoked on-demand, it is invoked when a table displays an action (INSERT, DELETE & UPDATE) defined on that particular table.

-Q #8: After entering the data from the front-end application interface, how do you test whether a database in updated or not?
+Q #8) After entering the data from the front-end application interface, how do you test whether a database is updated or not?

-Ans: It is totally depends on the application interface that you are using.
-These are some following ways,
+Answer: It totally depends on the application interface that you are using.

-- You can verify only from the front-end when application interface shows view functionality of the data you enter.
-Mainly, Black box test engineers do this functionality verification test in this way.
+- You can verify only from the front-end when the application interface shows a view functionality of the data you entered.
+Mainly, Black box test engineers do this functionality verification test in this manner.

-- If application interface doesn’t provide view functionality of the data you enter, then you can check for database update by using relevant SQL/Oracle query.
+- If the application interface doesn’t provide view functionality of the data you entered, then you can check for database update by using relevant SQL/Oracle Query.

 - Checkpoint function of WinRunner/QTP can also be used to check for database update.

-Second Step:- Next verify whether all the indexes, joins, updates, deletions are precise in comparison with the tables mentioned in the Stored Procedure and also make sure that the Stored Procedure is in common standard format, like; comments, updated by, etc.
+- Next, verify whether all the indexes, joins, updates, deletions are precise in comparison with the tables mentioned in the Stored Procedure and also make sure that the Stored Procedure is in the common standard format, like comments, updated by, etc.

-Third Step:- Then, for different sets of input parameters, verify the procedure calling name, calling parameters, and expected reponses.
+- Then, for different sets of input parameters, verify the procedure calling name, calling parameters, and expected responses.

-Fourth Step:- Manually, run the procedure with database client programs like; TOAD, mysql, or Query Analyzer.
+- Manually, run the procedure with database client programs like TOAD, MySQL, or Query Analyzer.

-Fifth Step:- To verify results against expected values; re-run the procedure by giving different parameters.
+- To verify results against expected values, re-run the procedure by giving different parameters.

-Ans: Join is used to combine two or more than two table and displays as a single set of data.
+Answer: Join is used to combine two or more than two tables and displays as a single set of data.